kavyamanu/myblog/posts/redux.md

 return{
 store : props.store
 };
-}         //this store will be passed as context to
-// children and grand children bind inside provider return(props.children);
+}         /*this store will be passed as context to children and grand children bind inside provider*/ return(props.children);
 };
 ```